-We choose XGBoost as one of our base model.
-In this case, we mainly tune nine features:colsample_bytree, gamma, learning_rate, max_depth, min_child_weight, n_estimators, reg_alpha, reg_lambda, subsample.

-Introduction to the parameters:

-Table5.
-XGBoost

-In this project, we use the BayesianOptimization to choose the rough interval.
-After that, we use the grid search method to choose the elaborate parameter values in the order of n_estimators, max_depth, colsample_bytree, subsample, learning_rate and the others so that we can minimize the error.

-As we use the single XGB model to predict the test data set, we found it has a big bias between the training set and the testing set. we used to try to tune the parameters which can control the overfitting but it did not work well.
-For this reason, we use the XGB predictions just when ensemble the predictions and also gives XGB a light weight when ensemble

 4.6 Lasso

-Lasso is a powerful technique generally used for creating parsimonious models in presence of a large number of features.
-The loss function is based on the ‘Least squares.
-Lasso add the L1 penalty to penalize the large number of coefficient.
-What’s more, it can also minimize the coefficient to 0 when some feature can barely work for the model.
+Lasso is a powerful technique generally used for creating parsimonious models in the presence of a large number of features.
+The loss function is based on the ‘Least squares’.
+Lasso adds the L1 penalty in order to penalize a large number of coefficients.
+What’s more, it can also minimize the coefficient to 0 when certain features fail to work within the model.

-We use the grid search method to determine the parameter alpah’s value.
+We used the grid search method to determine the parameter’s alpha value.

-Lasso is a linear method, so it’s can be used to enhance the generalization of the model in the common part of the samples where the price is highly related to the area of the house.
-But the actual model is so more complicated that we choose use Lasso as the meta model for the stacking model and it makes a good prediction in the final consequence.
+Lasso is a linear method, and therefore it can be used to enhance the generalization of the model in the sections of the samples where the price is highly related to the area of the house.
+But the actual model is so much more complicated than that, and thus we chose to use Lasso as the meta model for the stacking model, and the implementation has been a success, ultimately producing very accurate predictions.

 4.7 Summary

-Table6. summary of all models
+Table6.
+Summary of all Models